 HR Directorate and Performance Management Team (PMT) is responsible for providing the policy, instruments and mechanisms to administer oversight and monitor the correct and appropriate use of ITAs.
 HR Directorate is responsible for the planning of human resources necessary to meet the Ministry/Directorates goals, objectives and work plan.
 HR directorate in coordination with the relevant directorate is responsible for the preparation of the TOR, the selection of the most qualified candidate against appropriately classified assignment through a competitive and transparent process, and for properly upholding the ITA modality guidelines.
 The HR directorate should also monitor and provide oversight for the correct and appropriate use of the TAs contractual modality and take necessary action to prevent misuse.

-The relevant directorate is responsible for ensuring availability of funds, budget and Finance directorate is responsible for budget allocation, allotment process and payment process for the duration of the contract and extension.
+The relevant directorate is responsible for ensuring availability of funds, Budget and Finance directorates are responsible for budget allocation, allotment process and payment process for the duration of the contract and any potential extension.

 ANNEX